korbelz/RendRoc/README.md

 Wiki has a screenshot: https://github.com/korbelz/RendRoc/wiki

-RendGeo is a direction finder, currently it will give you a vector outbound from the tree is wiki for picture of a compass: https://github.com/korbelz/RendRoc/wiki
+RendGeo is a direction finder, currently it will give you a compass heading between two points is wiki for picture of a compass: https://github.com/korbelz/RendRoc/wiki